teemoney11/vacation-30a-slate/about.md

 ---

 ## **Why Choose Vacation-30A?**
-- A family-run vacation rental designed with care and comfort in mind.
+- A family-run vacation rental designed with care and comfort in mind **by the 5Tides family.
 - Located on the scenic 30A highway, close to the white sandy beaches of the Emerald Coast.
 - A serene and cozy retreat tailored for both family vacations and couples' getaways.